 In July of 2015, we made our first trip to Door County to cheer my youngest brother on as he participated in the Door County Triathlon.
 Looking for something to do while he was out on the course, my daughter and I decided to find a coffee shop to stop in and visit as part of our annual "Door County Coffee Shop Tour."

 This tradition continues today in a more purposeful way as we scour google and seek out local recommendations for coffeehouses we need to stop and visit.
-With so many unique and fun coffee shops along the peninsula there are always more to choose from than we have time for during our brief stay, but it's always fun to see how many we can get in while we are here!
+With so many unique and fun coffee shops along the peninsula, there are always more to choose from than we have time for during our brief stay, but it's always fun to see how many we can get in while we are here!

-I've quickly realized that many small coffee shops are usually run by local residents, with a great story to tell and history to share.
+I've quickly realized that many small coffee shops are run by local residents who have a great story to tell and history to share.
 There is a unique bond between baristas carried over from location to location as they readily suggest the next place we need to visit.

 While always excited to try new shops, we do have some unique requirements for the coffeehouses we visit.
 Since we have never become actual coffee drinkers, they have to offer non-coffee drinks such as chai tea, smoothies, steamers, etc. Finally, offering milk alternatives is a must due to my daughter being lactose intolerant.